 Be part of the change!
-Technovation Girls equips youth (namely women, but also non-binary and trans youth) ages 10-18 with the skills to become tech entrepreneurs and leaders.
+Technovation Girls equips youth (female, non-binary and trans) ages 10-18 with the skills to become tech entrepreneurs and leaders.
 With the support of volunteer mentors, students work in teams to code mobile apps that address real-world problems they've identified.

 Find out more about the Technovation Girls Waterloo program.

 Women in Computer Science Outreach oversees the Waterloo chapter of Technovation Girls.
 The chapter includes students from Cambridge, Guelph, Kitchener, Stratford and Waterloo and their surrounding townships:

 For more details, please download the Technovation Girls Overview Presentation (~1.4 MB PowerPoint presentation).

 Please note for registration students will need to provide the email of a parent and obtain parental consent for registration to be complete.
 You may participate in the program while awaiting consent, but it needs to be done by the deadline.

 Please note that you must be at least 18 years old in order to complete this registration process.
 If you are not 18 years old, please ask your parent or legal guardian to complete this process.

 Registrants will have access to the online curriculum, put together by Technovation Girls, that students will work through over the course of the program.